softwareonpurpose/softwaregauntlet/README.md

  - All other supporting components reside in src/main/java and are organized by the components they support, in hierarchical fashion

 # Test Structure
 - For each view, region or data model, the following files can be expected
     - Interface
         - all UI or data elements that can be analyzed
         - all 'in[Region]' methods
         - contains NO 'actions' or other methods
-   - Validator
+    - Calibrator (for validation)
         - reconciles an Actual result with an Expected result
         - all verifications to be executed
         - all 'child' validators to be run
     - View
         - inherits a view interface
         - 'actions' which result in a state or view transition
             - click
             - select
             - login
             - register
             - edit
             - etc.
         - 'expect' called when an action performed that may result in a state change
         - 'directNav' to load a view directly in the browser
         - 'in[Region]' to return a particular 'Region' of a view
             - inHeader
             - inContent
             - inFooter
             - inTopNav
             - etc.
     - Data
         - inherits a test-appropriate data model interface
     - Expected
         - inherits a view or data interface
         - contains the business logic necessary to determine the expected value of all elements, based on provided data scenario
 - Each test follows the following format:
     - Test data acquisition
         - via a Test Data Provider
         - either within the test method or via a TestNG DataProvider
         - returns all data for a specific test scenario
     - Expected result determination
         - expected classes contain detailed business logic used to determine specific expected results of all elements to be verified
     - Actual result acquisition
         - includes all steps to be performed
             - shortest path possible to a view to be validated
             - shortest path possible to an action that will cause a data transition
         - as much as possible, all methods are chained for readability

     - Validation
         - always in the form of

-      `confirm(Validator.getInstance(expected, actual).validate());`
+      `then(Calibrator.getInstance(expected, actual));`
         - executes all verifications for a given view or data element (e.g. for regions within a view)